Skip to content

 Particiapi server https://particiapi.example.org/

-Particiapp reference frontend https://www.example.com/?base_url=https%3A%2F%2Fparticiapi.example.org%2F&conversation_id=XXXXXXXXXX Replace "XXXXXXXXX" with the conversation identifier from the Polis admin frontend
+Particiapp reference frontend https://www.example.com/ Participation frontend will ask for a conversation identifier from the Polis admin frontend

 Keycloak https://idp.example.net